SimonJackson24/AMSLPR/docs/system_monitoring.md

 ## Monitoring Dashboard

-The AMSLPR system includes a web-based monitoring dashboard that provides real-time information about system health and performance.
+The VisiGate system includes a web-based monitoring dashboard that provides real-time information about system health and performance.
 The dashboard is accessible at:

 ```
 http://<your-server-address>/admin/monitoring